A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 What non-academic activities are encouraged and supported by the school?

 As we mentioned before, millennial parents measure excellence not just in terms of academic success.
 They want an education that focuses equally on extracurriculars and value-based education.
-They want their children to have learning experiences from working in community service, be part of clubs and workshops, be good at sports, or music, or dance, or fine arts.
+They want their children to have learning experiences from working in community service, being part of clubs and workshops, and being good at sports, music, dance, or fine arts.
 Wherever field their child is interested in – they want it to reflect in their education.

 They want a strong non-academic profile that can boost the child’s chances of great college admission and career entry.